lookr-fyi/job-application-bot-by-ollama-ai/USER_LETTER.md

 ## Feature Comparison

-Here are the alternative tools we compared with:
+Here are the alternative tools we compared with, and we encourage you to explore some of them to maximize your job application efficiency and chance of getting interviews:

 | Feature / Tool                           | **JobHuntr** | **Simplify** | **LazyApply**  | **AIHawk**     | **Huntr** | **Jobright** |
 | ---------------------------------------- | ------------ | ------------ | -------------- | -------------- | --------- | ------------ |